 Default XML Settings

 The XML file format has not been primarily designed for translation.
-That is why it is at times necessary to provide additional settings for XML files, so that appropriate content for translation is extracted.
+That is why it is at times necessary to provide additional settings for XML files.
+This will ensure that appropriate content is extracted for translation.

 XML file settings can be modified when adding a new job for translation into a project.
 Memsource XML import options, as described below, provide ample options for configuring the Memsource XML import filter.

-The default settings, with an asterisk in the Element field will import all XML elements for translation.
-If different than the default behaviour is requested, it can be customized via the two options below:
+The default settings, (which have an asterisk in the Element Field) will import all XML elements for translation.
+If you would like to import these files using something other than the default behavior, this can be done via the two options below:

 - Plain import rules

 This method gives you a simple way of specifying which elements and attributes should be extracted for translation.
 You can customize these rules using the following options:

 - Elements: Only the selected elements (name, title, para) will be imported.
 Use an asterisk (*) to import all elements.

 - Attributes: A note will be imported for translation.
 Use an asterisk (*) to import all attributes.

 - Translatable inline elements: If the Identify inline elements automatically option is selected, Memsource will import all elements in the translatable text as Translatable inline elements.